ciren/cilib/docs/src/tutorial/pages/intro/about.md

 - de - Data structures and logic related to Differential Evolution.
 - docs - Sources for the website.
 - ga - Data structures and logic related to Genetic Algorithms.
+- eda
+- io - For CSV and parquet encoding
 - moo - Type classes, instances and data structures for Multi-Objective Optimization.
 - pso - Data structures and logic related to Particle Swarm Optimization.